Biltmore employee killed after tree falls due to strong winds

 This tragedy is devastating to all of us on the Biltmore team and we all feel the weight of this heartbreaking event.
 We are offering assistance to the family at this time and providing support to our employees who are impacted by the death of their friend and co-worker.Biltmore Estate

-Officials with the estate said due to the high wind warning in place until midnight last night, Biltmore experienced power outages and was closed late afternoon for the remainder of the day on Saturday.
-Biltmore is open today, April 2.
+Officials with the estate said due to the high wind warning in place until midnight, Biltmore experienced power outages and was closed late afternoon for the remainder of the day on Saturday.
+Biltmore was open on Sunday, April 2.

 The incident takes place just short of a year after a New York City firefighter Casey Skudin, was killed when a tree fell on top of his car near the entrance of the Biltmore Estate.